zaksabeast/PokemonRNGGuides/guides/sm/en/egg no mm-sc.md

 1. Once you have determined the number of NPCs, the next step is to RNG the egg to match the TSV you are wanting.

-2. Check Shiny Only box.
-Then click Calculate and choose any one of the results.
-First one is preferred.
+2. Check Shiny Only box, then click Calculate and choose any one of the results.
+The first frame is usually preferred due to less waiting time.

 3. Advance to that frame and when you land on it, Press A to accept egg.